CaitrionaMcInerney/BioLect/README.md

 R

 **Other Requirements**
-An instance of [Named Link] (https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1062-1 "QUADrATiC") installed and running.
+An instance of [Named Link](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1062-1 "QUADrATiC") installed and running.

-###Quick Start Guide###
+### Quick Start Guide ###

 **Installation**
 1. From the 'dist'folder, download the microBioLect-0.0.1.tar.gz file